 Cryptocurrency portfolio manager Jeet Singh tells Smartereum it’s normal for cryptocurrency prices to fluctuate by 70 to 80 percent.
 And while these wild fluctuations are enough to scare off many would-be crypto investors, the savvy traders recognize the opportunity that’s there.

 As Claire Boyte-White points out at Investopedia, seasoned traders understand that it’s market volatility that provides numerous money-making opportunities.
-If you know what you’re doing, there’s a lot of money to be made.
+The more knowledge you can gain about the cryptocurrency market, the better you will understand what it is capable of.